gisestek/Home-Assistant-Weather-dependent-car-heater/README.md

 ```
 Again, `input_datetime.lahtoaika` is your departure time helpers name.

-## Then few automations
+## Then the actual automations

-Create an automation that turns car heater on:
+Create an automation that turns car heater on and of:
 ```yaml
 alias: Ford lämmityksen hallinta
 description: Controls the heating based on start and end times.